 - 1. Understand the structure of modern computer graphics systems and Input output Device - 2.
-To familiarize with Video Display device - 3.
-To implement various algorithms to scan, convert the basic geometrical primitives
+Familiarize with Video Display device - 3.
+Implement various algorithms to scan, convert the basic geometrical primitives - 4.
+Interpret the mathematical foundation of the concepts of computer graphics.